-We are currently reviewing the Exam Board that we use.
-It is likely that all pupils will follow the AQA examination board specification.
+All pupils currently follow the AQA examination board specification.
 The final grade is awarded according to their overall success in three written examinations (there is no controlled assessment element to this course).

 The course aims to develop positive attitudes towards mathematics by including a variety of learning activities, approaches and resources.
 Emphasis is placed upon improving and developing the pupils' individual skills of mathematical communication, problem solving and application.